Type species: Sphinx tiliae Linnaeus, 1758.

 Wiltshire (1980b) recorded a specimen from Lebanon (collected by A. M. Talhouk), but doubted the authenticity of the locality; however, Talhouk (1997) has confirmed that the record is genuine.
 As the collection locality was 'Beirut', where the climate and vegetation is most unsuitable for this species, this record is probably the result of an 'import' of a pupa or adult from Europe.

-A greater mystery is a record of a male from northern Pakistan (Great Karakorum Mountains, west of Chikar, 4000–4500m, viii.2009 (leg.
+A greater mystery was a 2009 record of a male from northern Pakistan (Great Karakorum Mountains, west of Chikar, 4000–4500m, viii.2009 (leg.
 V. Gurko, coll.
 Sphingidae museum of Czech Rep.)).
-This may be the result of an 'import' of a pupa or adult from Europe, or represent an isolated, relict population.
-This requires further study.
+This could have been the result of an 'import' of a pupa or adult from Europe, or a representative of an isolated, relict population.
+However, as Humairah Hanif et al. (2016) records a further 16 individuals from Chakwal Punjab, this species must be resident.
+DNA barcode sequence analysis has since confirmed that this population is allied to Mimas tiliae kitchingi Melichar & Řezáč, 2015.